federicodotta/ghidra-scripts/SwiftDemangler/README.md

 # SwiftDemangler

 SwiftDemangler demangles swift function names using ghidra2frida bridge, executing the demangling code directly on the mobile iOS device.
 The output is added to a plate comment on all the Swift functions of the binary.
-The Java code is based on Ghidra Ninja swift_demangler.py (https://github.com/ghidraninja/ghidra_scripts/blob/master/swift_demangler.py) and the Frida demangle code has been taken from https://codeshare.frida.re/@neil-wu/fridaswiftdump/.
+The code is based on Ghidra Ninja swift_demangler.py (https://github.com/ghidraninja/ghidra_scripts/blob/master/swift_demangler.py) and the Frida demangle code has been taken from https://codeshare.frida.re/@neil-wu/fridaswiftdump/.

 The script is supplied in three different versions: